chuisu/notes/C++ datatypes.md

 		`const int* p;` and `int* const p `
 	`const` member functions in a class mean that the member function will not modify any non-static data members of the object on which it's called this is essentially a promise that calling this function won't change the state of the object

+`auto`:
+	is a fantastic datatype because it automatically declares the correct datatype when working with something like a member function whose returned data you don't necessarily know